Ashwamedh-14/IEEE_AU/README.md

 # IEEE_AU

+## About

-A repository to develop code for basic tasks in IEEE student chapter of Ahmedabad University
+A repository to develop code for basic tasks in IEEE student chapter of Ahmedabad University.
+This is a personal side project and in no way is it intended to be actually used in official working environment.
+Atleast in its current state.

+## Features

+- Completely CLI (command line interface) based
+- Can be modified to suit your personal use case

 ## Requirements